AmeliaYeah/AmeliaYeah.github.io/content/posts/python_lowlevel_ductf.md

 ## FakeObjects

 The first, and the only challenge I actually solved of the 2, is going to demonstrate what a *fakeobject* is in JIT.
+It is based off the `addrof` and `fakeobj` primitives used in real JS exploitation, with [this article](https://trustfoundry.net/2025/03/28/browser-exploitation-basics-explaining-the-addrof-and-fakeobj-primitives/) for more details on that.
 Here is the vulnerable script:

 ```python3 {script_name="fakeobj.py"}
 #!/usr/bin/env python3